90% Occupancy Standard Implementation

 Notification of Occupancy

 The Office of Fraternity and Sorority Affairs will notify chapter undergraduate and alumni/ae leadership via e-mail when a chapter receives a first or second Occupancy violation.
 It is the discretion of undergraduate and alumni/ae leadership to notify chapter and alumni/ae membership.
-Upon a third Occupancy violation, the Office of Fraternity and Sorority Affairs will notify the total undergraduate and alumni/ae membership, as well as parents/guardians of undergraduate members.
-If there is a fourth and final Occupancy violation, the Office of Fraternity and Sorority Affairs will again notify the total undergraduate and alumni/ae membership, as well as parents/guardians of undergraduate members.
+Upon a third Occupancy violation, the Office of Fraternity and Sorority Affairs will notify the total undergraduate and alumni/ae leadership, as well as parents/guardians of undergraduate members.
+It is the discretion of alumni/ae leadership to notify alumni/ae membership.
+If there is a fourth and final Occupancy violation, the Office of Fraternity and Sorority Affairs will again notify the total undergraduate, the alumni/ae membership, as well as parents/guardians of undergraduate members.

 - Occupancy Reports contain the most updated information on: Chapter Membership Information, Capacity Information, Exemptions and (for chapters currently in violation of Occupancy) the Projected Date of Facility Loss: